In This Article

 - Day 5: Cold email #2, a specific result or proof point

-- Day 7: Theo's live demo link shared, voice agent or homepage chat widget for that business
+- Day 7: Live demo link shared, voice agent or homepage chat widget built for that business

 - Day 8: LinkedIn message #2, follow up on the demo